brianf4/happy-sales/README.md

 For the frontend happy sales is built with React.js and am really happy how it turned out.
 For styling I used a CSS framework called tailwindcss and used a useful component library called Daisyui.
 For authentication I used JSON Web Tokens and the backend is powered by using Node.js with the Express framework.
 Additionally for storage MongoDB is being used as the database.

 ## Optimizations
 Some of the things I would optimize is after generating your barcode you can send it to another device via email/text or other method to so that the current machine you're on can scan it.
-As well as be able to provide filters for the inventory to select items based on price, amount of items, genre of items etc.
+As well as be able to provide filters for the inventory to select items based on price, amount of items, genre of items, etc.

 ## Lessons Learned: